Analyzing Areas of Influence in ArcGIS Pro

 - Package the project to upload it to ArcGIS Online.

 A general look at the spatial distribution of the highest and lowest lung cancer incidence rates, irrespective of power plants, shows high cancer rates throughout the state, although, oddly, Chicagoland is not a high lung cancer area..

-Looking at the box plot, the counties near one or more coal-fired power plants generally do seem to have slightly higher lung cancer incidence rates, although the one county near five plants has a fairly low rate.
+Looking at the box plot, the counties near one or more coal-fired power plants generally do not seem to have slightly higher lung cancer incidence rates, although the counties near four plants have noticably high rates compared to the other counties.

 Since there is not a clear indication that lung cancer rates are consistently higher in areas around coal-fired power plants, this analysis only weakly corroborates our hypothesis that that counties around coal-fired power plants in Illinois will have higher rates of lung cancer than other Illinois counties.

 While this comparatively simple type of analysis gives intuitive results with a minimum amount of effort, it is subject to a number of limitations that make it only useful for exploratory data analysis that can inform more rigorous work.

 Cancer has numerous risk factors, but in this example, we only looked at one of those variables (proximity to power plants).
 A more sophisticated analysis would consider other factors in an attempt to determine how important each one of those variables are in explaining different county cancer rates.
 Common analytical techniques used to do this include multiple linear regression analysis, principal component analysis, and factor analysis.